-Desktop publishing using the current version of QuarkXpress.
-The student will learn how to combine word processing documents, typesetting, page layout, drawing, image control, color control, and document construction in a single program, to create other promotional materials.
-Two hours lecture, two hours non-lecture a week.
+The student will learn how to create layouts for newsletters, flyers, brochures or multi-page print projects.
+The class teaches control of typesetting, page layouts, illustrations, photographs, color, and document construction.
+Two hours lecture and two hours non-lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU.

-BUSINESS DATA PROCESSING 177A-B - 3 Units Graphic Design Principles on the Computer

-(Same as Art 177A-B)
+BUSINESS DATA PROCESSING 177A-B - 3 Units Graphic Design Principles on the Computer (Same as Art 177A-B)